What's the difference between templates and messages? Do you need templates?

 There are two options to create a template:

-Select the "Save as a template..." option from the message editor page.
+Option one is to turn an existing message into a template: Simply select the "Save as template" option from the message editor page.